2020–21 FC Utrecht season

 The 2020–21 FC Utrecht season was the club's 51st season in existence and the 51st consecutive season in the top flight of Dutch football.
 In addition to the domestic league, FC Utrecht participated in this season's editions of the KNVB Cup.
-In the regular season, they have qualified for the play-offs, for this they played for a place in the second round of the Conference League.
+In the regular season, they qualified for the play-offs, for a place in the second round of the Conference League.